13-player recruiting class is ranked No. 1 in B1G, No. 40 nationally by Perfect Game

 The Hawkeyes defeat Nebraska 2-1 in their Big Ten home opener

-Marty Sutherland is entering his second season as hitting coach and recruiting coordinator for the University of Iowa baseball program.
+Marty Sutherland is entering his third season as hitting coach and recruiting coordinator for the University of Iowa baseball program.

 In his first season in Iowa City, Sutherland helped guide the Hawkeyes to a 9-1 start -- the program's best start since 1940 -- a Big Ten Tournament berth and conference tournament win.
 Iowa finished the year with a 30-23 record for just the third 30-win season since 1993.